The Day the World Ended: Production

-Produced as a series of cable tv movies which remade many movies originally by American International Pictures, although this film has little in similarity to the original, Day the World Ended, other than its title, and some clips from the first film seen on a TV.
+Produced by Stan Winston, Colleen Camp and Samuel Z. Arkoff's son, Lou Arkoff, as a series of cable TV movies which remade many movies originally by American International Pictures, although this film has little in similarity to the original, Day the World Ended, other than its title, and some clips from the first film seen on a TV and the VHS video box cover of the film as part of the child's interest in aliens. another reason Stan Winston remade this film was he'd had worked with AIP in their last years providing special effects for The Bat People (1974) and to start a toy line which included action figures from the film.

 Release

 The film was released on Cinemax on November 23, 2001.

 Reception

 One review said, "It may be far from what Nastassja Kinski is capable of, but DAY THE WORLD ENDED is a fine film in its own right.
 Genuinely creepy and a real find for people who can't decide between psychological terror and popcorn-munching exploitation.".
 Moria gave the movie 2 out of 5 stars, finding the movie the dullest of the Creature Feature Series.